zbipel/PL_Apartments_Price-Analysis/README.md

 <br>

-This is a Data Analyst portfolio project based on a fictional scenario in which I received a request from an Investment fund to create a report based on their needs.
+This is a Data Analyst portfolio project based on a fictional scenario in which I received a request from an Investment Fund to create a report based on their needs.

 ### Data Source

-- **Dataset**: "Apartment Prices in Poland" from Kaggle
+- **Dataset**: "Apartment Prices in Poland"
 - **Provided by**: Krzysztof Jamroz
 - [Dataset Link](https://www.kaggle.com/datasets/krzysztofjamroz/apartment-prices-in-poland/data)